bitmovin/bitmovin-analytics-collector-ios-samples/Readme.md

 ## Sample App Setup Instructions
 Please execute `pod install --repo-update` to properly initialize the workspace.

-In sample apps using the bitmovin player, you also have to add your Bitmovin Player license key to `Info.plist` file as `BitmovinPlayerLicenseKey` or provide it via the `PlayerConfig.key` property.

 In addition to that you have to log in to [https://bitmovin.com/dashboard](https://bitmovin.com/dashboard), where you have to add the following bundle identifier of the sample application as an allowed domain under `Analytics -> Licenses`:

-For sample apps using the bitmovin player, you also need to add these bundle indentifier to the allowed domain sectio for the player licenses `Player -> License`

     com.bitmovin.analytics.samples.basic.bitmovinplayer

+### Sample App Setup Instructions with Bitmovin player

+If you want to run the sample apps for bitmovin player, you also have to add your Bitmovin Player license key to `Info.plist` file as `BitmovinPlayerLicenseKey` or provide it via the `PlayerConfig.key` property.

+Also you need to add the bundle indentifier of the samples ([mentioned above](#sample-app-setup-instructions)) as an allowed domain under `Player -> Licenses`

 ## Documentation And Release Notes
 -   More information about how to setup our collector can be found [here](https://developer.bitmovin.com/playback/docs/setup-analytics-ios).